-There has been a number of recent studies which have identified hypnotherapy to be an effective alternative to medication in treating both acute and chronic pain.
+Recent studies have identified hypnotherapy to be an effective alternative to medication in treating both acute and chronic pain.

 Studies have found that hypnosis can alter brain activity and connectivity.
-There is increased connectivity between the dorsolateral prefrontal cortex and insula, which enhances the mind-body connection to help control the physiological responses of the body.
+There is increased connectivity between the dorsolateral prefrontal cortex and insula.
+This enhances the mind-body connection to help control the physiological responses of the body.

-The amount of sessions required is dependent on each client, but usually 3-6 sessions is needed, making it a pleasant, relaxing and cost effective pain relief solution.
+The amount of sessions required is dependent on each client.
+Usually, 3-6 sessions are needed, making it a pleasant, relaxing, and cost-effective pain relief solution.

-The references and findings are published in Neuroscience & Biobehavioral Reviews April 2019 issue and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4179709/
+The references and findings are published in Neuroscience & Biobehavioral Reviews April 2019 issue and Hypnoanalgesia and the study of pain experience